Mom guilt is a real thing and it is rough. Keeping track of schedules, concerts, sports and managing individual personalities is exhausting.

-Recently our 17 year old got herself grounded and for a good, long period of time.
+Recently our 17-year-old got herself grounded and for a good, long period of time.
 I downloaded an app to limit her phone time and everything.
-You know what happened?
+Do you know what happened?
 Art.
-Crazy amounts of art work.
+Crazy amounts of artwork.
 She started sketching and writing and painting.
 These are things she already knew she loved but never made the time to do them because she could usually occupy herself with Snapchat or Instagram (ugh.)

 That’s what will happen.
 Your kids will have no choice but to creatively fill their time.
 They may just find themselves in the process.

 Lastly Mama, and I know you’ve heard it before, you must take care of yourself.
 Chances are you are putting everyone before you, but really you could be doing a lot of damage in the process.